helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 - generated mapping of a flat `Type` record;
 - marker form `@Jdbc.RowMapper` selection by the exact `JdbcClient.RowMapper<Pokemon>` service contract;
 - Service Registry selection of the matching mapper with the highest `@Weight`;
-- class-valued `@Jdbc.RowMapper(PokemonAlternateRowMapper.class)` selection independently of service weight;
+- class-valued `@Jdbc.RowMapper(ExplicitPokemonRowMapper.class)` selection independently of service weight;
 - mapping one joined database row to a `Pokemon` containing a nested `Type`;
 - staged generated-key retrieval for inserts and update-count handling for updates and deletes;
 - explicit query selection for a primitive `long` count result; and
-- one local JDBC transaction that looks up a type and inserts a Pokemon.
+- local JDBC transactions that combine each type lookup with its insert or update.

-The example uses Oracle Database Free with Oracle Universal Connection Pool (UCP).
-Before running the application, you must run `etc/schema.sql` against the database to create and populate the sample tables.
-The application does not create its own schema.
+## Prerequisites

+To build and run the example, you need:

+- A JDK
+- Maven
+- A running Oracle Database

+You can use an existing database or start the optional Docker container described below.
+Docker is also required to run the database-backed tests.

+## Database Configuration

-For this demo, the application connects to the `FREEPDB1` pluggable database with username `pokemon` and password `changeit`.
-These credentials are part of the example and are not intended for use outside a local demo.
+The application uses Oracle Universal Connection Pool (UCP).
+Its settings are in `src/main/resources/application.yaml`.
+By default, the application connects to the `FREEPDB1` pluggable database at `localhost:1521` with username `pokemon` and password `changeit`.
+If you use another database, update `data.url` and the UCP credentials before starting the application.

-The container and volume instructions below are one convenient way to prepare a database and run the SQL script.
-They are provided to make the demo easy to try and are not recommendations for configuring or securing a production environment.
-You can instead use an existing Oracle Database and run the scripts with the database tools and account management process appropriate for that environment.
+The configuration registers the default JDBC client and backs it with the UCP data source named `example`.
+The application does not create or migrate the schema, so initialize the database before starting the application.

+The default credentials are intended only for this local demo.
+You can use an existing Oracle Database or start the optional local container described below.
+With an existing database, provision the configured user and run `etc/schema.sql` as that user.

 ## Optional Local Oracle Container